vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 A step-by-step process to set up a Flask app so that the user only needs to double-click a file to run the app from the desktop.
 No command line needed.
 The steps below cover both Mac and Windows.

-I followed this process when creating the myOfflineAi desktop flask app.
+I followed this process when creating the myOfflineAi desktop app.
 The example templates that we will use here are from that app:<br>
 https://github.com/vbookshelf/myOfflineAi